OCA/stock-logistics-warehouse/stock_move_location/README.rst

 -  Select the quantities which you want move to another location

-If you go to the Inventory Dashboard you can see the button "Move from location" in each of the picking types (only applicable to internal transfers).
+If you go to the Inventory Dashboard you can see the button "Move from location" in each of the picking types (only applicable to internal and outgoing transfers).
 Press it and you will be directed to the wizard.

 |image1|